 Q: I don’t want everyone talking about me and things that are personal to me.

 A: That is not going to happen.
 You control communication of any information shared and agree together with any staff members you talk to, who is going to be told about anything you have raised.
-We hope My Study My Way makes you feel comfortable and empowered to have conversations that will mean you get more support and understanding at University.
+We hope My Study My Way makes you feel comfortable and empowered to have conversations that will mean you get more support and understanding at university or college.

 Q: I have a specific disability.
 Rather than go through this process could I not just call someone and tell them about it?